 NOTE: Section 3.1 of the CMCD specification [CMCDv1] recommends that HTTP request headers and URL query parameters are sent in alphabetical order of key name when transmitted.
 This reduces the fingerprinting surface exposed by the Media Player.

+Clause G.5 specifies how to instantiate CMCD-based client data reporting in DASH.

 * * * Next Change * * * *

 13.2.4 Configurations and settings API